-Advanced Standing: Master's Degree Programs:

-Master's degree candidates must have received Advanced Standing prior to the beginning of the semester/term for which they plan on registering for their culminating activity.
+Advancement to Candidacy: Master's Degree Programs: Master's degree candidates must have received Advanced Standing prior to the beginning of the semester/term for which they plan on registering for their culminating activity.
+The culminating activity is defined as a program designated capstone requirement for each degree program which students usually, but not always, register in their final term of enrollment.
+The culminating activity, as published in the catalog and designated by each degree program, must be completed in order for the student's degree to be conferred.